mixuala/adventures-in-AI/exit-ticket.md

 AI > ML > Deep Learning: Why is it trending?!??

-	Machine learning is: finding patterns in data and make predictions touching every corner of your life, (you can run but you can't hide) AI beats humans at...
+	Machine learning is: finding patterns in data and make predictions touches every corner of your life, (you can run but you can't hide) AI beats humans at...

 (??? this could be better) why does it work? why now?

 A peek behind the curtains:

 	data data data